schriftgestalt/GlyphsSDK/Python Templates/Reporter/README.md

 ### Vanilla

-As opposed to Interface Builder, dialogs get created entirely in code only using Vanilla, which might be advantageous for you if Xcode looks too daunting.
+As opposed to Xcode, dialogs get created entirely in code only using Vanilla, which might be advantageous for you if Xcode looks too daunting.

-We need to create a so called [Group](http://ts-vanilla.readthedocs.org/en/latest/objects/Group.html) that contains a set of objects.
+We need to create a so called [Group](https://vanilla.robotools.dev/en/latest/objects/Group.html) that contains a set of objects.
 Of this group, we can get hold of the wrapped `NSView` object to display in Glyphs.
 Note that due to Vanilla internals, we have to create a window first, although that window isn’t getting any attention anymore later on, and it must contain a `Group()` of the same size.
 Note that stretching the `Group` to the far corners of the windows using `(0, 0, -0, -0)` may not work, so explicitly define its size identical to the containing window.

 ```python
 # encoding: utf-8